neffers/untitled-cryptography-project/README.md

     - `entry_id`: the id of the entry to remove
   - Resource server response `data`
     - `None`, use `success` alone to determine outcome
+- `SetPermission`
+  - Sets a user's permission for a leaderboard to a certain permission level.
+Can update a current permission or set a new permission.
+  - Additional client request fields:
+    - `user_id`: the id of the user whose permission is to be updated
+    - `leaderboard_id`: the leaderboard for the permission
+    - `permission`: the new permission for the user
+  - Resource server response `data`
+    - `None`, use `success` alone to determine outcome
 - Further TODOS in enums.py

 ### Clientside Commands